PatrikValkovic/pathvis/PathVis.package/ObstacleArray.class/README.md

-Generates array of bostacles for grid.
+Generates array of obstacles for grid.